-Rates for workman's comp insurance in Arizona are below average.
+Rates for workers' comp insurance in Arizona are below average.
 They may vary among insurance companies based on underwriting standards and credits offered by individual insurers.

-Here are some sample base rates (rate per $100 of employer payroll) as of January 1, 2017.
+Here are some sample base rates (rate per $100 of employer payroll):

 - 0042 Landscaping: $5.65

 - 5427 Carpentry: $6.09

 The cost of workers' comp coverage per employee increases with higher company payrolls, as these businesses cost more to insure.
 Check out a breakdown of how workers' comp costs vary by payroll range in each specific industry below.

 Annual Workers' Comp Cost Per Employee

 |Restaurants and Taverns||$162||$360||$1,516|